kaidez/kaidez.github.io/_posts/2018-10-31-developer-focus.md

 Second, worrying about my feelings kept me from realizing the main point of that article.
 That <strong>when web developers evaluate certain tooling, they too often reject it for the wrong reasons</strong>.

 <h2>The complaints about performance</h2>
 To be fair, I can't really say that JS complaints about performance are "wrong".
-Making apps as fast as possible is important as our dependency on mobile rises, and less JavaScript makes them faster.
+Making application code as light as possible is important as our dependency on mobile rises...less JavaScript makes them faster.

 But if an app requires lots of interactive features, as many do, then a lib or framework may be needed to quickly build out those features.
 Thankfully, the JS community has developed lots of non-hacky best practices to increase performance for this use case.

-Most of these practices are built around the <a href="https://webpack.js.org/">webpack</a> build tool.
-With its ability to build out slim JS files for production and <a href="https://survivejs.com/webpack/building/code-splitting/">code-splitting</a>, webpack has become necessary tool for JavaScript app development.
+Most of these practices are built around <a href="https://webpack.js.org/">webpack</a>.
+With its ability to build out slim JS files for production and <a href="https://survivejs.com/webpack/building/code-splitting/">code-splitting functionality</a>, webpack has become a necessary tool for JavaScript app development.

-Andrew Welch wrote <a href="https://nystudio107.com/blog/an-annotated-webpack-4-config-for-frontend-web-development">a ridiculously thorough article on setting up webpack.</a> Just like JS libraries and frameworks, webpack comes with a bit of a learning curve so it's worth a read.
+Andrew Welch wrote <a href="https://nystudio107.com/blog/an-annotated-webpack-4-config-for-frontend-web-development">a ridiculously thorough article on setting up webpack.</a> Just like JS libraries and frameworks, webpack has a bit of a learning curve so it's worth a read.

 Also, Addy Osmani wrote <a href="https://medium.com/@addyosmani/the-cost-of-javascript-in-2018-7d8950fbb5d4">a pretty definitive article on JS performance</a>...give it a read as well.
 It discusses webpack and code-splitting stuff, along with other things like performance budgets, critical paths and testing/auditing tools.
 <h2>Other performance stuff</h2>
 Images are usually blamed for causing the most performance issues and Luecke mentions them in his article.
-But Osmani's article argues that JS may be the bigger performance headache because images only need to download while JS files have to download, then parse and execute code.
+But Osmani effectively argues that JS may be the bigger performance headache because images only need to download while JS files have to download, then parse and execute code.

 Whatever your opinion here, optimize your images as well as your JavaScript.
 This means doing things like:
 * using Photoshop  "export/Save for Web" on your images.